-PowerON have worked with a number of customers to enhance their modern authentication strategy.
-This is often done to increase supplier flexibility as well as start to remove dependencies on existing VPN and Active Directory dependencies.
+We’ve worked with a number of customers to enhance their modern authentication strategy – this is often done to increase supplier flexibility as well as start to remove dependencies on existing VPN and Active Directory dependencies.
 It can also improve the end user experience by minimising the number of accounts and passwords needed and can allow greater delegation of control to solution administrators.

 It should be noted that Authentication and Account Synchronisation can be separate however are extremely complimentary.
 Authentication is the process of a user being verified against a list of known attributes (such as a password) while Account synchronisation is the process by which the solution knows about the user and what roles and rights, they have within it.
 In this part we will be discussing Authentication, part 2 discusses the options around account synchronisation.

 Azure AD is a fully OAuth 2.0 and OpenID Connect compliant solution.
 This means that it is possible for application suppliers to write their application in such a way that it natively uses Azure AD for user and group management without any additional configuration or setup.
 This has the advantage of often having good first party documentation and doesn’t require any synchronisation of users or groups from Azure AD for Role Based Access Control.
 This solution is the most desired as it often requires the least effort while providing a consistent approach to user management.

 SAML (Security Assertion Markup Language) 2.0 is a standard for sharing token based authentication between applications.
 This allows a user to be authenticated by Azure AD and then pass that token silently to the application which can read it to link the sign in information with an account in its database.
 As this matching logic is completed on a per solution basis it is up to the application to expose these concepts within its application.